secretkeylabs/wallet-connect/webapp/README.md

     Luckily, thanks to the `BigInt` defined hacks above - we can use Stacks libraries to build the transaction as we normally would.

-    In our case we want to `transfer` some dummy `MiamiCoin` tokens.
+    In our case we want to `transfer` some dummy `ExampleCoin` tokens.

     First we figure out contract related details, like the contract's name and account address.
 We also need the token's name - it's hidden in the contract's code (you can see it through explorer).

-    Then we build the `PostConditions` array - we want it to `transfer exactly 13 tokens` (our "order amount").
+    Then we build the `PostConditions` array - we want it to `transfer exactly 1000 tokens` (our "order amount").

     The last thing is to simply combine it all and pass as `request`.